Graduate Scholars in A/P/A Archives

 The A/P/A Institute at NYU Visiting Scholar Program extends specified courtesy titles and privileges to scholars of distinction who visit the Asian/Pacific/American Institute at New York University in order to engage in research and scholarship, and in general scholarly and cultural interaction with New York University’s faculty and students.
 Learn more and apply here.

-Minh Nguyen will develop a series of writings on communitarian art and cultural production across Asia and its diasporas with particular focus on regions with historic memories of communism, such as China, Vietnam, and Indonesia.
+Minh Nguyen will continue work on a series of writings on communitarian art and cultural production across Asia and its diasporas.
 “Communitarian” broadly refers to collective working modes, self-organized education, and engagements with state-official and countercultural socialist aesthetics.

-Jennifer Pranolo will draw from the A/P/A collections at NYU to develop a pedagogical archive for teaching and writing about the intersection of emerging technologies and Asian American new media art.
-She will also conduct research for an article on the work of the artist Ian Cheng entitled, “The User and the Digital Subaltern: Ian Cheng’s AI Mythologies,” which will be part of a larger project on the history and aesthetics of simulation in contemporary art, cinema, and computational culture.
+Jennifer Pranolo will research the connection between the emergence of Asian American new media art and critiques of representation.
+Simultaneously, she will work on an essay about the artist Ian Cheng, which will become part of a larger project on the history and aesthetics of simulation in contemporary art and computational culture.

 Asian/Pacific/American Studies Assistant Professor & Visiting Scholar Working Group